LinusU/node-appdmg/README.md

 The object returned from the `appdmg` function also has these methods and properties:

+### ee.hasErrored

+This property is initially `false`.
+It becomes `true` when appdmg encounters an error, and is cleaning up.

+When `hasErrored` is `true`, avoid doing anything in an event handler that could throw.
+Doing so will prevent appdmg from cleaning up after an error (unmounting the temporary disk image, deleting it, and so on).

 ### ee.waitFor(promise)

 Pauses execution until the given `Promise` completes.
 If the promise rejects, then the appdmg run is aborted.
 This lets you do custom asynchronous work on the disk image while it's being built.